eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V16.md

 When you have all the source files that you need, run the configure script, which detects how to build in the current build environment.

 ```
-bash configure \
+bash configure --with-boot-jdk=<path_to_boot_JDK15>
-    --with-boot-jdk=<path_to_boot_JDK14> \
-    --with-freemarker-jar=/<my_home_dir>/freemarker.jar
 ```

 :pencil: Modify the paths for freemarker and the macOS boot JDK that you installed in step 1.
 If `configure` is unable to detect Freetype, add the option `--with-freetype=<path to freetype>`, where `<path to freetype>` is typically `/usr/local/Cellar/freetype/2.9.1/`.

 :pencil: **Non-compressed references support:** If you require a heap size greater than 57GB, enable a noncompressedrefs build with the `--with-noncompressedrefs` option during this step.

 :pencil: **Mixed references support:** If you require a single build with both compressed references and non-compressed references available, enable a mixedrefs build with the `--with-mixedrefs` option during this step.
 Specify `--with-mixedrefs=static` for the VM to determine the reference mode statically (at compile time), or `--with-mixedrefs=dynamic` for the VM to determine the reference mode dynamically (at run time).
-The option defaults to determine the reference mode statically, if neither `static` nor `dynamic` is provided. _Note that `--with-cmake` must be used with this option, as it is only available with CMake enabled at this time._
+The option defaults to determine the reference mode statically, if neither `static` nor `dynamic` is provided.

 :pencil: **OpenSSL support:** If you want to build an OpenJDK that includes OpenSSL, you must specify `--with-openssl=path_to_library`, where `path_to_library` specifies the path to the prebuilt OpenSSL library that you obtained in **2.
 Get the source**.
 If you want to include the OpenSSL cryptographic library in the OpenJDK binary, you must also include `--enable-openssl-bundling`.